 So we have the same variety, Hass, experiencing similar heat, but with a spectrum of responses.
 Explain that.
 (And if you can’t, then how can you validly compare different varieties?)

 There are many contributing factors to a particular avocado tree’s (or entire grove of trees’) response to heat.
 First, there’s the overall care of the tree and health of the tree.
-Water, soil fertility, soil salinity, diseases, pests, etc. Some of these factors are invisible (e.g. soil salinity), and some are probably unknown (e.g. low-level fungal infection).
+Water, soil fertility, soil salinity, diseases, pests, etc. Some of these factors are invisible (e.g. soil salinity), and some are probably unknown (e.g. competition from roots of nearby oak trees).

 Second, what about rootstock?
 These trees may have the same scion variety on top but many have different types of rootstock underneath.
 This is particularly relevant to backyard growers, whose trees are usually on seedling rootstocks and are therefore variable.
 But even avocado farms had trees on seedling rootstocks back in 1917 when a severe heat wave hit Southern California.
 Thomas Shedden of Monrovia made this observation of his grove then: “In rows of same variety, age, planting and care, here and there trees stood the burning heat remarkably well, while the next several would have to be heavily trimmed, or cut back to stumps.”
 Was this rootstock influence?